ssgreg/coding-test/README.md

 - Lists

 Required operations:
-- Get
+- Get for strings
-- Set
+- Set for strings
-- Update
+- Update for strings
-- Remove
-- Push for lists
+- Push back/front for lists
-- Pop for lists
+- Pop front/back for lists
+- Remove for strings and lists

 Required features:
 - Keys with a limited TTL
 - Go client API library
 - HTTP REST API
+- Data persistence (Postgres or sqlite)

 Add unit tests for Go API and integration tests for REST API (without full coverage, just for example).
-Provide REST API specs with examples, client library API docs and deployment docs (for Docker).

 Optional features:
-- Data persistence
 - Perfomance tests
 - Authentication